csswizardry/csswizardry.github.com/_posts/2016-11-30-css-wizardry-newsletter.md

 ---

 I’m gonna level with you: I never really understood the point of people having newsletters.
-For _things_—like CSS, JS, or performance—sure, but people having them… it just never made sense to me.
+For _things_ — like CSS, JS, or performance — sure, but people having them… it just never made sense to me.

 That was until I spoke to [David](https://twitter.com/dmtintner) and